infchg/palo-alto-watch/README.md

-# palo-alto-watch
+## the palo-alto-watch FW-tools are now at SecOps

-the palo-alto-watch FW-tools  now at SecOps
+see https://github.com/infchg/SecOps   including contributions on DevSecOps and Unmanned and CISA works